minvws/nl-covid19-coronacheck-app-coordination/key_transparency/ctb/README.md

 An explanation of the CoronaCheck eco system can be found in the [Solution Architecture](../../architecture/Solution%20Architecture.md) document.

-The keys can be created using standard idemix tooling, such as the [IRMA (now Yivi)](https://irma.app/docs/irma-cli/)  command line interface:
+The keys can be created using standard idemix tooling.
+These keys were created using the [IRMA (now Yivi)](https://irma.app/docs/irma-cli/)  command line interface:
 ```bash
 irma issuer keygen --keylength 1024
 ```